saman-sh/samangame/README.md

 Preparion script actually is for indexing the dictionary (based on first two letters) to make search and comparison faster.

 Future work:
-Using Pthread library in c++ code to make it run faster.
+Using thread library in c++11 to make program run faster.